 Opt For A Single Product

 Despite this trade-off, the convenience of having an all-in-one product might be worthwhile for your skincare routine.
-Here are some of my favorite products:
+Here are some of my favorite salicylic acid with niacinamide products:

 If you prefer using separate products to maximize results, you can apply salicylic acid and niacinamide at different times of the day.
 Both ingredients are safe for use during the day or at night, depending on your preference.

-Many people find it convenient to use niacinamide serum in the morning because it has a neutral pH that complements moisturizers and sunscreens.
+Many people find it convenient to use niacinamide serum in their morning routine because it has a neutral pH that complements moisturizers and sunscreens.
 You can apply it before your hydrators and sun protection without waiting between layers, as it won’t affect their performance.

 Apply Them on Alternate Mornings or Nights

 Remember to consider pH levels when layering other products on top of these ingredients.
-If the pH difference between two skincare products is greater than 1.0-2.0, it’s recommended to incorporate a 30-minute waiting period.
+If the pH difference between two skincare products is greater than 1.0-2.0, incorporating a 30-minute waiting period is recommended.

 Apply Them 30 Minutes Apart

-If you want to use salicylic acid and niacinamide simultaneously, you can do so by allowing a 30-minute waiting period between them.
+If you want to use niacinamide and salicylic acid simultaneously, you can do so by allowing a 30-minute waiting period between them.

 Start by applying the acidic product first, which in this case is salicylic acid, to clean, bare skin.
 Let it absorb and work for 30 minutes.
 During this waiting period, your skin’s pH will return to its average level (around 5.5).